Covid-19: The Latest | Florida

 Everything you need to know in one place.
 Stay updated on all the latest Covid-19 news as it impacts those with lupus from resources, news, and programming.
 We will be keeping you updated and provide virtual programming to get you through these unprecedented times.
 You are not alone.

 We know how difficult these unprecedented times are for all of you living with lupus and your loved ones.
 We are committed to walking by your side every step of the way.
-We will use this page, social media and emails to keep in constant contact.
 In times like this, it is even more important than ever that we come together as a community.
-We are working on developing virtual programs and content to keep everyone informed, connected, and even having some fun while relieving some stress and loneliness through these difficult times.
 If you need answers, we will be here to provide them.
-Things are changing all around us but one thing that will remain the same, together we will get through it.

 We are here.
 Always.